• Reading

 In the story How the Crayons Saved the Rainbow the Sun and the Clouds are best friends.
 Together they keep the world warm, the gardens growing, and the sky full of beautiful rainbows.
 However one day they get into a fight and refuse to be in the sky together.
 Which you can only guess means there are no longer any rainbows.

-In the story you discover that without rainbows, the colors start disappearing until Earth was left with no color … except for one little forgotten box of crayons in one little school desk.
-You’ll have to read with your preschooler to see who they solve this problem.
+In the story, you discover that without rainbows, the colors start disappearing until Earth was left with no color … except for one little forgotten box of crayons in one little school desk.
+You’ll have to read with your preschooler to see how they solve this problem.

 How the Crayons Saved the Rainbow teaches the importance of teamwork and perseverance through the eyes of some very colorful crayons.

-After reading the story you’ll want to do some rainbow activities with your child and I’ve gather some of my favorite just for you!
+After reading the story you’ll want to do some rainbow activities with your child and I’ve gathered some of my favorites just for you!
+Here’s a few more rainbow books to read too!

 Rainbow Activities for Preschoolers